 Scraped addresses are unreliable at best, with no way of knowing whether it’s a spam trap or even a real address at all.

 Reputable providers don’t do that.
 Instead, they build their lists over time by aggregating real data.
 The result is a list that’s much more trustworthy and reliable.
 They are more expensive, but the output from the transaction is worth it.
 After all, ‘you get what you pay for’.

 Clean and Verify Your List

-Unfortunately not.
+Unfortunately, not.
 Every email list – even a totally opted-in list of newsletter subscribers – decays over time.
 People change jobs, for example.
 Sometimes addresses are repurposed as spam traps, as well.

-Generally speaking, list verification is a third-party service you need to purchase from another vendor.
+Generally, list verification is a third-party service you need to purchase from another vendor.